markcoble/Infra-Tech-Challenge/README.md

 - Provide Infrastructure as Code (Ansible, puppet, chef, Cloudformation, Terraform, etc.) that would launch a VPC with the 2 subnets on a dummy AWS account, as well as the Jenkins and HTML web servers.

     Make sure the above restrictions are applied to the private subnet.
-- Implement a solution to detect changes in Github IP list and update those ACLs and/or Security groups with the up-to-date AWS IPs.
+- Implement a solution to detect changes in Github IP list and update those ACLs and/or Security groups with the up-to-date IPs.

     This task should be automated in such a way that other members of your team could run it when needed.